zhutoutoutousan/A-study-note-as-a-beginner/study/computer-science/terminology.md

 # D
 ## Data structures
 - A **data structure** is a way to store and organize data in order to facilitate access and modifications.

+## Dictionary
+- Many algorithms need only the ability to insert elements into, delete elements from, and test membership in a set.
+We call a **dynamic** set that supports these operations a **dictionary**.

+## Dynamic
+- Sets are as fundamental to computer science as they are to mathematics.
+Whereas mathematical sets are unchanging, the sets manipulated by algorithms can grow, shrink, or otherwise change over time.
+We call such sets **dynamic**.

 # E
 ## Efficiency